 An alternate technique involves returning a HTTP 204 No Content status code and immediately dropping the connection.
 This most certainly significantly reduces the bandwidth costs associated with hotlinked images.
 Outright blocking hotlinked images has the drawback of potentially making your website appear to be broken.

-Embedding/inline-loading is much more common now and it’s considered legitimate in many more contexts because of popular web reading list services, feed readers, social news sites, web mail, aggregates, etc. Maintaining a whitelist of the services you approve of individually is impractical and would have to be constantly fine-tuned.
+Embedding/inline-loading is much more common now and it’s considered legitimate in many more contexts because of popular web reading list services, feed readers, social news sites, web mail, aggregates, etc. Maintaining an allow list of the services you approve of individually is impractical and would have to be constantly fine-tuned.

 You definitively don’t want to shout at potential visitors who’re coming to your website from their webmail or social network sites about them stealing bandwidth.
 Yet this is exactly what many websites do.